Kuchiriel/about-me/README.md

 ##### Markup, Style, Serialization and Other Languages
 >
-    * Markdown, AIML, Rivescript, HTML5, CSS3 and JSON
+    * Bulma, Markdown, AIML, Rivescript, HTML5, CSS3 and JSON

 ##### Libraries
 >